Ch Ch Changes, David Bowie R2101 Plant Adaptations

 For each of the main plant organs you are required to know the function of that organ (what is usually does) and some named examples of adaptations.
 Adaptations are when the plant structure is modified to do something different compared to its usual function.
 Adaptations have evolved over 1000s of years so that plants can adapt and survive in different habitats.

 We will look at each plant organ in turn, list the function(s) and then look at the adaptation examples in detail.
 We will focus on the named examples outlined in the RHS level 2 syllabus but there are a few other examples listed just for interest.
-Exam questions can only ask about a specific adaptation if it is listed as an example in the syllabus as you cannot possibly be expected to know all the adaptations for every plant organ in the world.

 The three organs we are focusing on, are stem, root and leaves.